euromoney-group-tech/Euromoney.Java.RecruitmentTest/README.md

 #### Acceptance criteria

-- Count of negative words output
+- Total number of occurrences of the negative words output to screen
 - Original text output

 ---